-Established in 1846, the Bank is widely recognized today for its exceptional service, simplicity and proximity.
-The Bank offers varied financial services to individuals and to small and medium-sized enterprises.
-It also provides products to an extensive external network of independent financial advisors through B2B Trust, as well as full-service brokerage services via Laurentian Bank Securities.
+The Bank is a banking institution operating across Canada and offering its clients diversified financial services.
+Distinguishing itself through excellence in service, as well as through its simplicity and proximity, the Bank serves individual consumers and small and medium-sized businesses.
+The Bank also offers its products to a wide network of independent financial intermediaries through B2B Trust, as well as full-service brokerage solutions through Laurentian Bank Securities.